reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 <YouWillLearn>

 - What custom Hooks are, and how to write your own
-- How to use reuse logic between components
+- How to reuse logic between components
 - How to name and structure your custom Hooks
 - When and why to extract custom Hooks